Dear Prudence (2010 film)

 Dear Prudence (Belle Épine; lit.
 'Beautiful thorn') is a 2010 French drama film and the directorial debut of Rebecca Zlotowski.
 The film stars Léa Seydoux, Anaïs Demoustier, Agathe Schlenker, Johan Libéreau and Guillaume Gouix.
-It premiered in the International Critics' Week section at the 2010 Cannes Film Festival.
+It premiered in the Critics' Week section at the 2010 Cannes Film Festival.
 It won the Louis Delluc Prize for Best First Film in 2010.
 It was also nominated for a César Award in the category of Most Promising Actress for Léa Seydoux in 2011.